A Primer on Deep Learning for Causal Inference: Generative Modeling through Adversarial Training

-{ \numberline{\thesubsubsection}{The Origins of Adversarial Training in GANs}} Adversarial training approaches include a wide variety of architectures where two networks or loss functions compete against each other.
+Adversarial training approaches include a wide variety of architectures where two networks or loss functions compete against each other.
 Adversarial approaches are inspired by Generative Adversarial Networks (GANs) (Box \ref{box:gan}) \citep{goodfellow2014generative}.
 In the machine learning literature on causal inference, adversarial training has been applied both to trade off outcome modeling and treatment modeling tasks during representation learning, as well as to trade off estimation and regularization of IPW weights.
 GANs have also been used directly as generative models for counterfactual and treatment effect distributions.

 \begin{TCBBox}[label=box:gan]{Generative Adversarial Networks (GAN)}In GANs, two networks, a discriminator network $D$ and a generator network $G$, play a zero-sum game like cops and robbers.
 The generator network's job is to learn a distribution from which the training data $X$ could have credibly been generated.
 In each training batch, the generator produces a new outcome (originally images, but could be IPW weights, counterfactuals or treatment effects) by drawing a random noise sample from a known distribution $Z$ (e.g. Gaussian) and transforming it into outcomes with the function $G(Z)=\hat{X}$.
-The discriminator's job is to learn a function $D(X)=P(X\ is\ real)$ that can distinguish whether the outcome is from the training data $X$, or whether it is a "fake" $\hat{X}$ created by the generator.
+The discriminator's job is to learn a function $D(X)=P(X\ is\ real)$ that can distinguish whether the outcome is from the training data $X$, or whether it is a ``fake" $\hat{X}$ created by the generator.
 The generator then receives a negative version of the discriminator's loss, a penalty that is proportional to how well it was able to ``deceive" the discriminator.
 The discriminator's loss can be the log loss, Jensen-Shannon divergence \citep{goodfellow2014generative}, the Wasserstein distance \citep{arjovsky2017wasserstein, gulrajani2017improved}, or any number of divergences and IPMs.
 Formally, the generator attempts to minimize the following loss function,

 where the first quantity is the discriminator's estimated probability data from $X$ is indeed real, and the second quantity is the discriminator's estimate that a generated quantity from the distribution $Z$ is real.